- When: 11am Saturday 17th to 2pm Monday 19th September 2016

 What To Bring

-Bible & pens; appropriate clothing; old clothes and shoes for messy activities; bath towel & toiletries; pillow, sleeping bag or doona & sheet; money for bookstall, merchandise & tuckshop; epic future related costume.
+Bible & pens; drink bottle; appropriate clothing; old clothes and shoes for messy activities; bath towel & toiletries; pillow, sleeping bag / doona & sheet; money for bookstall, merchandise & tuckshop; Crazy Hats related costume.

 Contact North Camp Convenor Lexie Adlawan at firstname.lastname@example.org or call or text the PYV office on 0434 198 156.